pari-deshmukh/resume/README.md

 Resume of Pranali Deshmukh.

 # Formats
-The resume is available in both HTML5 & PDF formats.
+The resume is available in versioned files with the PDF format.